-1.9 CONTROLLING CONFLICTS OF INTEREST
+10. Controlling of Conflicts of Interest

-If it is decided to proceed the conflict can be normally managed by a combination of internal controls and appropriate disclosures.

-Depending on the circumstances and the nature of any given conflict, it may be appropriate to:

-- Disclose the conflict of interest to the client; - Allocate another Representative to provide the service to the client; - Decline to provide a service to the client; - Initiate internal/external disciplinary action (referring matter to the Regulator for instance) where warranted.

-What constitutes an appropriate response to a given conflict of interest will always depend on the circumstances and facts of the case.
+- 10.1.
+If it is decided to proceed the conflict can be normally managed by a combination of internal controls and appropriate disclosures. - 10.2.
+Depending on the circumstances and the nature of any given conflict, it may be appropriate to: - 10.2.1.
+Disclose the conflict of interest to the client. - 10.2.2.
+Allocate another Representative to provide the service to the client. - 10.2.3.
+Decline to provide a service to the client. - 10.2.4.
+Initiate internal/external disciplinary action (referring matter to the Regulator for instance) where warranted. - 10.3.
+What constitutes an appropriate response to a given conflict of interest will always depend on the circumstances and facts of the case. - 10.4.
 In the event of a conflict of interest being identified and avoidance of this conflict of interest is not possible, the Compliance Officer must be advised of the reasons therefore and what measures the business will implement to mitigate such conflict of interest.
 Measure to mitigate will include disclosure to clients.

-2.1 DISCLOSURE OF CONFLICTS OF INTEREST
+11. Disclosure of Conflicts of Interest

-At the earliest reasonable opportunity, we must disclose in writing to our client any conflict of interest in respect of that client, including -

-- The measures taken to avoid or mitigate the conflict; - Any ownership interest or financial interest, other than an immaterial financial interest, that we or our Representatives may be or become eligible for; - The nature of any relationship or arrangement with a third party that gives rise to a conflict of interest, in sufficient detail to our client to enable the client to understand the exact nature of the relationship or arrangement and the conflict of interest.
+- 11.1.
+At the earliest reasonable opportunity, we must disclose in writing to our client any conflict of interest in respect of that client, including - 11.1.1.
+The measures taken to avoid or mitigate the conflict. - 11.1.2.
+Any ownership interest or financial interest, other than an immaterial financial interest, that we or our Representatives may be or become eligible for. - 11.1.3.
+The nature of any relationship or arrangement with a third party that gives rise to a conflict of interest, in sufficient detail to our client to enable the client to understand the exact nature of the relationship or arrangement and the conflict of interest. - 11.2.
 An appropriate mechanism for disclosure of material conflicts of interests is in the initial disclosure documentation provided to clients in the form of letters of introduction; letters of engagement; mandates; and related disclosure documents.
-The following information must be disclosed:

-- The extent to which Lebon (or any associated person) has a legal or beneficial interest in the financial products that are the subject of the service; - The extent to which Lebon (or any associated person) is related to or associated with the issuer or provider of the financial products that are the subject of the service; - The extent to which Lebon (or any associated person) is likely to receive financial or other benefits. - All fees, charges, rebates and benefits applicable to the service
+The following information must be disclosed: - 11.2.1. he extent to which Lebon (or any associated person) has a legal or beneficial interest in the financial products that are the subject of the service. - 11.2.2.
+The extent to which Lebon (or any associated person) is related to or associated with the issuer or provider of the financial products that are the subject of the service. - 11.2.3.
+The extent to which Lebon (or any associated person) is likely to receive financial or other benefits. - 11.2.4.
+All fees, charges, rebates and benefits applicable to the service

-2.2 CONFLICT OF INTEREST MANAGEMENT PROCEDURES
+12. Conflict of Interest Management Procedures